BobKerns/rollup-plugin-debug/README.md

 ## package.json

-This describes the package, it's role in the world
+This describes the package, it's role in the world,

+You should edit package.json, with special attention to these fields:
+* `name:`
+* `version:`
+* `description:`
+* `repository.url:`
+* `keywords:`
+* `license:`
+* `bugs.url:`
+* `homepage:`

 ## /lib/

+This holds the built Javascript files.
+By default, three versions are built, for compatibility with various module systems.
+Ultimately, the world is moving toward the ECMAScript module format, but in the meantime,
+### /lib/esm
+This holds files in the ECMAScript module format.

+### /lib/cjs
+This uses the CommonJS used traditionally by node.

+### /lib/umd
-This holds the built Javascript files
+This holds files in the UMD format, a flat file loadable by web browsers.